zcuss/9router-lite/README.md

 → iFlow OAuth login
 → Unlimited usage

+Models:
-Use: if/kimi-k2-thinking
+  if/kimi-k2-thinking
   if/qwen3-coder-plus
   if/glm-4.7
   if/minimax-m2
+  if/deepseek-r1
 ```

 ### Qwen (3 FREE models)